adamshostack/conflictmodeling/2-Threats/README.md

 There's quite a lot on cyber-bullying and it would be helpful to have a catalog or at least pointers

 ## Online Hate, Harrassment and Abuse
-An academic [paper](https://zakird.com/papers/abuse_sok.pdf) synthesized a wide set of research on the topic and created a taxonomy of:
+An academic [Systemization of Knowledge paper](https://zakird.com/papers/abuse_sok.pdf) at IEEE Security & Privacy 2021 synthesized a wide set of research on the topic and created a taxonomy of:

 * Toxic content (including bullying, trolling, threats of violence, sexual harrassment, etc)
 * Content leakage (including doxing, sextortion, outing, leaked chats, etc)